adjust/ios_sdk/doc/english/web_views.md

 If any value is unavailable, it will not be part of the of the attribution object.

-### <a id="event-session-callbacks">Event and session callbacks
+### <a id="event-session-callbacks"></a>Event and session callbacks

 You can register a callback to be notified when events or sessions are tracked.
 There are four callbacks: one for tracking successful events, one for tracking failed events, one for tracking successful sessions and one for tracking failed sessions.

 Follow these steps and implement the following callback methods to track successful events: